 What’s on in Christchurch…

-- November is a perfect month to visit the Christchurch Botanic gardens - Rolleston Ave (next to the Museum).
+- Visit the Christchurch Botanic gardens - Rolleston Ave (next to the Museum).
 Open 7 days a week from 8.30am- 6pm.
 Entry is free.
 Make sure you visit the rose garden!

 - Christchurch Farmers Market on every Saturday– at Riccarton House from 9am -1pm.